Ferdinand II of Naples: Appearance and personality

 [...] a young man who manifested with arts contrary to those of his father, wanting to reach the sign of true glory, as if by confession of all peoples he would have reached it later, if the adverse fate of the kingdom in the flowering of the years had not taken it away from him.

 — Camillo Porzio, La congiura dei baroni.

-In fact, Cariteo says of it: "Of the intrepid cor similar to the father, of humanity to the mother".
+In fact, Cariteo says of him: "Of the intrepid cor similar to the father, of humanity to the mother".

 Alleged portrait of King Ferrandino.
 For the obvious similarities with the sixteenth-century engraving, it is in all probability on this portrait that Aliprando Caprioli relied to make it.

 Physically he was a good-looking young man, aitante in the person, with bright eyes, head high, wide chest, dry and muscular.
-Precisely with regard to this curious tendency to keep one's head held high, Castiglione reports that "what custom King Ferrandino had contracted from infirmity" while not specifying which disease it was.
+Precisely with regard to this curious tendency to keep one's head held high, Castiglione reports that "what custom King Ferrandino had contracted from infirmity", while not specifying which disease it was.
 He also reports that knowing that he was "very handsome" of body, "King Ferrando took the opportunity to undress sometimes in a doublet".

-Alleged portrait of King Ferrandino.
-For the obvious similarities with the sixteenth-century engraving, it is in all probability on this portrait that Aliprando Caprioli relied to make it.

-He was also cultivated in the literary arts, having as teachers Gabriele Altilio and Aulo Giano Parrasio, and in fact he delighted in composing poems and wacky people in his spare time.
-One wrote, for example, to his own subject, who was amazed at his departure from Naples, probably in the dramatic days of the invasion French:
+Ferrandino was also cultivated in the literary arts, having as teachers Gabriele Altilio and Aulo Giano Parrasio, and in fact he delighted in composing poems in his spare time.
+One wrote, for example, to his own subject, who was amazed at his departure from Naples, probably in the dramatic days of the French invasion: